 Environmentalism is not its focus.
 Rather it’s a deep dive into the mechanics of how “Davids” beat “Goliaths.”

-Per custom, original Southern Christian Leadership Conference (SCLC) organizer Peter Johnson was the semester’s lead-off guest speaker.
-As someone who knew MLK Jr. on a first name basis, Peter instantly brings history down from the pedestal many of us want to put it on.
-Other guest lecturers include John Fullinwider, Changa Higgins, Mavis Belisle, Sister Patricia Ridgley, Kim Batchelor, Luis Selpulveda, Patti Fink, Don Madison, Colette McCadden and Meagan Green.
+Guest lecturers include original Southern Christian Leadership Conference (SCLC) organizer Peter Johnson, who knew MLK Jr. on a first name basis, as well as other well-known local legends John Fullinwider, Changa Higgins, Mavis Belisle, Sister Patricia Ridgley, Kim Batchelor, Luis Selpulveda, Patti Fink, Don Madison,and Meagan Green.

 Downwinders is happy to announce our 2019 College of Constructive Hell-Raising Class